jfmatth/openshift-django16/README.md

 Django v1.65 on OpenShift v3.2014
 =
-This git repository helps you get up and running quickly with django v1.65 and Openshift March 2014 release.
+A git repository to get up and running quickly with django v1.65 and Openshift.
+# Update - I have stopped updating this repo in favor of my https://github.com/jfmatth/openshift-django17 version.

 ###Features
 * Ready to use for local development
 * Easy to push to Openshift